Are we looking at the next big move in Vuzix Corporation (VUZI)?

 Vuzix Corporation (VUZI) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Vuzix Corporation (VUZI) is a “Buy”.
-4 analysts offering their recommendations for the stock have an average rating of 1.70, where 0 rate it as a Hold and 0 think it is a “Overweight”.
-4 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Vuzix Corporation (VUZI) is a “Overweight”.
+4 analysts offering their recommendations for the stock have an average rating of 1.70, where 1 rate it as a Hold and 0 think it is a “Overweight”.
+3 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Vuzix Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.11 with sales reaching $4.01M over the same period.The EPS is expected to shrink by -7.40% this year, but quarterly earnings will post 69.80% year-over-year.
-Quarterly sales are estimated to grow 105.40% in year-over-year returns.
+Vuzix Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1 with sales reaching $3.91M over the same period.The EPS is expected to shrink by -7.40% this year, but quarterly earnings will post 77.00% year-over-year.

 Vuzix Corporation (VUZI) Top Institutional Holders